Ente/timetrack/README.md

 ## Export

 The `ExportModule` allows you to export your data in any format as long as you have a `ExportModule` defined for it.
-TimeTrack ships the `PDFExportModule` which allows you to export your data in PDF format through your browser.
+TimeTrack ships the `PDFExportModule` and `CSVExportModule` which allows you to export your data in PDF/CSV format through your browser/file.

 You can define your own `ExporModules` by creating a new class in `api/v1/class/exports/modules/MyExportExportModule/MyExportExportModule.em.arbeit.inc.php` and implementing the `ExportModuleInterface` interface found in `api/v1/class/exports/modules/ExportModuleInterface.em.arbeit.inc.php`.